-11.65.
-Identify and describe the biodiversity and natural environmental values of the terrestrial and aquatic ecology likely to be impacted by the project which have not been addressed in the section on MNES.
+11.91.
+Identify and describe matters of State environmental significance (MSES), State and regionally significant biodiversity and natural environmental values of the terrestrial and aquatic ecology likely to be impacted by the project which have not been addressed in the section on MNES.

-- 11.66.
+- 11.92.
 Describe the likely impacts on the biodiversity and natural environmental values of affected areas arising from the construction and operation of the project.
-The assessment should include, but not be limited to, the following key elements: - (a) matters of state environmental significance - (b) terrestrial and aquatic ecosystems (including groundwater-dependent ecosystems) and their interaction - (c) biological diversity including listed flora and fauna species and regional ecosystems - (d) the existing integrity of ecological processes, and habitats of threatened, near-threatened or special least-concern species - (e) the integrity of landscapes and places, including wilderness and similar natural places - (f) actions of the project that may require an authority under the Nature Conservation Act 1992 and Water Act (for example, riverine protection permits) and/or could be assessable development for the purposes of the Vegetation Management Act 1999, the Fisheries Act 1994 - (g) chronic, low-level exposure to contaminants or the bio-accumulation of contaminants - (h) impacts on native fauna due to proximity to the site and site impacts (e.g. lighting, noise, waste and fencing) - (i) impacts to movement of native fauna due to barrier effect of linear infrastructure.
+The assessment should include, but not be limited to, the following key elements: - (a) MSES, matters of local environmental significance (MLES), and designated State and regional biodiversity values and conservation corridors of conservation significance.
+Reference should be made to the Biodiversity Planning Assessment and BioCondition assessment tools where appropriate (see appendix 1). - (b) terrestrial and aquatic ecosystems (including groundwater-dependent ecosystems) and their interaction and areas surrounding watercourses and wetlands - (c) biological diversity including listed flora and fauna species and regional ecosystems, connectivity and essential habitat - (d) the existing integrity of ecological processes, and habitats of threatened, near-threatened or special least-concern species - (e) the integrity of landscapes and places, including wilderness and similar natural places - (f) actions of the project that may require an authority under the Nature Conservation Act 1992 and Water Act (for example, riverine protection permits) and/or could be assessable development for the purposes of the VMA, Fisheries Act 1994 and PA - (g) any exposure to contaminants or the bio-accumulation of contaminants - (h) impacts on native fauna due to proximity to the site and site impacts (e.g. lighting, noise, waste and fencing) - (i) impacts to movement of native fauna due to the barrier effect of linear infrastructure - impacts on vegetation category areas identified on the regulated vegetation management maps under Queensland's vegetation management framework.

-- 11.67.
+- 11.93.
 Describe any proposed measures to avoid, minimise or mitigate potential impacts on natural values, and enhance these values.
 Assess how the nominated quantitative indicators and standards may be achieved for nature conservation management.
-In particular, address measures to protect or preserve any threatened or near-threatened species. - 11.68.
-Assess the need for buffer zones and the retention, rehabilitation or planting of movement corridors, and propose measures that would avoid the need for waterway barriers, or propose measures to mitigate the impacts of their construction and operation. - 11.69.
-Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+In particular, address measures to protect or preserve any threatened or near-threatened species. - 11.94.
+Assess the need for buffer zones and the retention, rehabilitation planting or construction of movement corridors across the railway, and propose measures that would avoid the need for waterway barriers, or propose measures to mitigate the impacts of their construction and operation.